Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Problem Analysis

-Many recent manipulation works derive $\pi$ based on imitation learning \cite{zhao2023learning}, which is typically formulated as a supervised learning problem.
-Imitation learning requires access to a set of expert demonstrations as training data.
+Imitation learning is typically formulated as a supervised learning problem \cite{zhao2023learning}.
+It requires access to a set of expert demonstrations as training data.
 Assume there are $N_d$ demonstration sequences, the expert demonstration set is denoted as $\mathcal{C}_d = \{o_{0:T}^i, \tilde{a}_{0:T}^i\}_{i=1}^{N_d}$, where $o_t^i$ and $\tilde{a}_t^i$ are the observation and expert action at timestamp $t$ of the $i_{\rm th}$ demonstration.
-The core idea of imitation learning is employing $\mathcal{C}_d$ as a surrogate of $\mathcal{C}$.
+The core idea of imitation learning is employing $\mathcal{C}_d$ as a surrogate of the successful manipulation set $\mathcal{C}$.
 Thus, the objective of imitation learning can be expressed as maximizing the likelihood of expert demonstrations under the policy-induced distribution:

 This objective can be understood as that $\pi$ is trained to capture the joint observation-action probability distribution in $\mathcal{C}_d$.

 In practical implementations of imitation learning, the objective in Eq.~(\ref{Eq3}) is often transformed into a behavior cloning objective, which is to explicitly minimize the difference between the predicted actions and the expert actions, written as: